N3onTechF0X/BlurStyle/README.md

 ## ![image](https://hierophant.host/logo/mini.svg) About project

-BlurStyle — is a project aimed at improving interaction with the game "Tanki Online", providing regular updates to the user interface and functionality of the game
+FurryStyle — is a project aimed at improving interaction with the game "Tanki Online", providing regular updates to the user interface and functionality of the game

 **Screenshots**: [click here](https://ru.tankiforum.com/topic/321888)